epam/miew/CONTRIBUTING.md

 ### Core developers: clone the origin

-We won't use pull requests in our everyday life.
+We will not use pull requests in our everyday life.
 Clone the main repository and start working on `master` branch.
-Commit and push to the origin but make sure you don't ruin anything.
+Commit and push to the origin but make sure you do not ruin anything.
 Check the steps below and adopt them to your case.

 ### External developers: fork and branch